niall-mulcahy/MS4-strength-room/README.md

     1. To create a buzz and hype around the site and the brand, culminating in high traffic on the site's forum
         - The most effective thing to create buzz and hype would be advertising, however the initial home page of the site with the hero image is quite attractive, and does leave the user with a good impression
     2. To attract new clients for the coaching products
-        - Again, this is mainly down to advertising, however general user friendliness of the site will lead to increased purchases.
+        - Again, this is mainly down to advertising, however general user friendliness of the site will lead to increased purchases and time spent on the site.
     3. To be able to add or remove products to the site
         - To test this feature I logged into the admin account on my development server.
 When I navigated to the add product page I found that the form was being posted on page load.
 I will discuss how I solved this bug in the bugs section later!
-    4. To be able to moderate the forum and remove posts if they are deliberately spreading misinformation
+    4. To be able to moderate the forum and remove posts if they are deliberately spreading misinformation or hateful
         - To test this I added 2 new posts as a normal user.
 One which I would accept as the admin and one which I would reject.
 I logged in as the admin and went to the Forum Admin page.
 Here I could see the two posts who were made by the other user.
 When I accepted the post, the post showed up in the community as expected.
 However, when rejecting a post there was no way to clear the post from the unaccepted posts page.
 To fix this, I granted the superuser the ability to delete any posts whilst normal users can only delete their own posts

 - Bugs